Chigger Browne

-Alvin Lowell "Chigger" Browne (August 3, 1888 - March 2, 1955) was a college football player and track coach.
+Alvin Lowell "Chigger" Browne (August 3, 1888 – March 2, 1955) was an American college football player and track coach.

 Sewanee

 Browne was a quarterback for the Sewanee Tigers of Sewanee: The University of the South from 1908 to 1910.
 Browne also played baseball, basketball, and track.
 He was twice selected All-Southern, and mentioned by Grantland Rice as one of the great little men of the sport, once weighing only 111 pounds.
 He was most often listed as some 5 feet 8 inches tall and 125 pounds.
 Rice also said he was "harder to surround and tackle than a flea."
 He could run 100 meters in 10 seconds flat.
 At Sewanee he was a member of Kappa Alpha Order.